MIND-NYSPI/xnat-cs-tutorial/tutorial.md

 Object: in programming generally, a data type that can have properties and methods associated with it.
 In JSON, a series of key value pairs enclosed in curly braces.
 Scan, Resource, and File are examples of first kind of object in XNAT.
 The command is a JSON object.

+Regular Expression (regex): a set of symbols for representing patterns in text.
+Regexes are tools for selecting texts that match the patern, and can be used in Matchers.

 Resource: in this context, a resource is an XNAT object that represents a category of files in a scan.
 It is the level of organization between Scan and File.
 A resource contains files, and can be provided to a mount in a container and act like a directory.

 REST API: a set of conventions wherein a program can send requests to a application via a URI to either get information from the application's back end, or to provide data to the application.